 An amuse from a recent underground dinner at Frank Underground

 An amuse in New Orleans should not be taken lightly.
-Consider chef Emanuel Loubier who had his tour of duty at the venerable Commander’s Palace, and now commander of his own restaurant, Dante’s Kitchen.
+Consider chef Emanuel Loubier who had his tour of duty at the venerable Commander’s Palace.
 Chef Loubier has been noted with unusual fare that may not be de rigueur among his peers, nonetheless has been known to serve such morsels as a cube of beet and chocolate cake resting in creamy buttermilk dressing, and topped with onion jam and a sliver of chive.
 Oddly enough, this works amazingly well.

 Locally, a visit to Fearing’s at the Ritz-Carlton netted an amuse of Thai Coconut Melon Soup with Crystallized Ginger.
 On another visit we enjoyed an amuse of a coconut shooter that was heavenly in its brilliance.

 We enjoyed the morsels that are the amuse-bouche at The French Room, as you might imagine.
 One occasion a lobster salad with chanterelles, another, lobster in a cream sauce.
 All simply meant to rev your culinary engines before you take down portions of foie gras, crab cakes, Dover sole and chocolate souffles.
 Immensely flavorful, but all beginning with a single bite.

 The sushi sensation, Uchi, is beyond the wafer thin mint treatment when it comes to an amuse.
 Table waits can often be the norm at Uchi but they ply their guests with passed bits of sushi, and on one particular visit, a cup of sake.
 There is simply nothing wrong with any of this, and actually will make your dinner mates giggle with anticipation.